mymth/vanillajs-datepicker/docs/api.md

 #### datepicker.active
 - Type: `Boolean`

-Whether the picker element is shown.
+Whether the picker element is shown
+(Read-only)

+#### datepicker.pickerElement
+- Type: `HTMLDivElement`

+DOM object of picker element
+(Read-only)

 #### datepicker.rangepicker
 - Type: `DateRangePicker`

 DateRangePicker instance that the datepicker belongs to
 Only avalable when the datepicker is a part of date range picker
+(Read-only)

 ### Instance Methods